Voltaire405/sonarqube-dockerization/README.md

 - Stand up Postgresql on port 5432 as database.
 - Up sonarqube server on 9000 port

-**note** you can replace ports and versions into yml file.
+**note:** Replace ports and versions into yml file.
 For example, with a .env file and using patterns.
 Read more about docker-compose files.

 To stand up container, execute following on terminal:
 ```bash